 It’s essential to note that during peak trekking seasons (spring and autumn), the tea houses can get busy and may require advance booking.
 Therefore, it’s always advisable to book your accommodation in advance to avoid any inconvenience.

-What is the best route to take for the Mardi Himal Trek?
+Best route to take for the Mardi Himal Trek:

 Starting from Kande, the trek passes through the charming village of Pothana before reaching the forested trail to Deurali.
 From Deurali, the trail climbs through the forest to reach Forest Camp and then continues to Low Camp and Rest Camp, where trekkers can enjoy panoramic views of the Annapurna range.